 - Any action required or permitted to be taken by the board of directors under any provision of law may be taken without a meeting, if all members of the board of directors shall individually or collectively consent in writing, or telecommunications, to such action.
 For the purposes of this Section only, “all members of the board of directors” shall not include any “interested director” as defined in Section 5233 of the California Nonprofit Public Benefit Corporation Law.
 Such written consent or consents shall be filed with the minutes of the proceedings of the board of directors.
 Such action by written consent shall have the same force and effect as the unanimous vote of the directors.
 Any certificate or other document filed under any provision of law which relates to action so taken shall state the action was taken by unanimous written consent of the board of directors without a meeting and that the bylaws of this corporation authorize the directors to so act, and such statement shall be prima facie evidence of such authority.

 - Vacancies on the board of directors shall exist (1) on the death, resignation, or removal of any director and (2) whenever the number of authorized directors is increased.
 The board of directors may declare vacant the office of a director who has been declared of unsound mind by a final order of court, or convicted of a felony, or been found by a final order or judgment of any court to have breached any duty under Section 5230 and following of the California Nonprofit Public Benefit Corporation Law.
 Any director may resign effective upon giving written notice to the president, the secretary, or the board of directors, unless the notice specifies a later time for the effectiveness of such resignation.
 No director may resign if the corporation would then be left without a duly elected director or directors in charge of its affairs, except upon notice to the California attorney general.
 Vacancies on the board of directors may be filled by approval of the board of directors or, if the number in office is less than a quorum, by (1) the unanimous written consent of the directors then in office, (2) the affirmative vote of a majority of the directors then in office at a meeting held pursuant to notice or waivers of notice complying with this Article of these bylaws, or (3) a sole remaining director.
 Vacancies created by the removal of a director may be filled only by the approval of the members.
-The members of this corporation may elect a director at any time to fill any vacancy not filled by the directors in the manner set forth for the selection of a District Governor by mail ballot as set forth in section 13.010 of the Rotary International Bylaws.
+The members of this corporation may elect a director at any time to fill any vacancy not filled by the directors in the manner set forth for the selection of a District Governor by mail ballot as set forth in Article 14, Section 14.030 of the Bylaws of Rotary International.
 A person elected to fill a vacancy as provided by this Section shall hold office until the next annual election.